mkubrycz/mkubrycz.github.io/resume.md

 **QA Team Leader & QA Automation Engineer @ [Deviniti Sp. z o.o.](https://deviniti.com)**
 _as a QA Team Leader, from April 2019 to April 2021_

-- Keeping the spirits up!
+- Managing QA workflow
+- Planning QA strategy
+- Recruiting new QA engineers
 - Constantly expanding team members' knowledge
-- Recruiting new QA engineers
+- Planning and monitoring development paths for team members
 - Improving the onboarding process
-- Planning and monitoring development paths for team members
-- Managing QA workflow
-- Planning QA strategy
 - Leading company's Testers Guild
+- Keeping the spirits up!

 _as a QA Automation Engineer, from January 2019 to April 2021_

-- Building an e2e tests automation framework for Jira extensions (TestCafe + K6 + Docker)
+- Building an e2e tests automation framework for Jira extensions (TestCafe + K6 + TypeScript)
 - Using sing BDT and DDT approach to build test scenarios
 - Reporting and analysis of test results
 - Building a reporting platform for e2e tests (Grafana + InfluxDB)